Erasmus+: School of Engineering

 Despite this, the applicant must be aware that the Host University may request a certified language knowledge of a particular level.
 In this case, the language level is considered one of the Host University’s pre-requisites and therefore must be achieved months before the departure.

-The student must carefully check the webpages of the university abroad, (under the heading ‘Language Requirements for Erasmus Students’) in order to check the requirements needed.
+The student must carefully check the webpages of the Host University, (under the heading ‘Language Requirements for Erasmus Students’) in order to check the requirements needed.
 Students are recommended to carefully weigh up the feasibility of gaining the necessary level or whether it would be better to choose another destination.
-The indications given in the file ‘list of exchanges’ reflect the requirements outlined by the agreement between the Partner University with the Università di Padova and can therefore contain information that is outdated or different from that indicated on their website, which is the most up-to-date and therefore reliable source.

-In the event that the Host University requires specific language certifications (for example TOEFL, IELS etc.) students must independantly provide them.
+In the event that the Host University requires specific language certifications (for example TOEFL, IELS etc.) students must obtain them on their own.

 List of Successful Students and Accepting on Uniweb

-Successful students must accept the place according to the formats and timescales indicated on the page Accept or decline the Erasmus place.
+Successful students must accept the place according to the procedures and deadlines indicated on the page Accept or decline the Erasmus place.

 Learning Agreement

-For instructions on completing the Learning Agreement and the necessary documentation you may refer to the dedicated tutorial on the Projects and Mobility Office Mediaspace Channel "Studying Abroad" and you can also consult the page Submitting and changing the Learning Agreement, where specific indications for departments are outlined.
+For instructions on completing the Learning Agreement and the necessary documentation you may refer to the dedicated tutorial on the Projects and Mobility Office Mediaspace Channel "Studying Abroad" and you can also consult the page Submitting and changing the Learning Agreement.

-Before departing, all students with an Erasmus place must submit a Learning Agreement on Uniweb, in which the educational activities they will carry out (thesis work, courses etc.) are indicated.
+Before departing, all students must submit a Learning Agreement on Uniweb, indicating the educational activities (thesis work, courses etc.) they will carry out during the mobility.
 The Learning Agreement must be submitted:

 Most of the departments have specific indications regarding the Learning Agreement and the recognition process.
 Students must personally check the websites of their departments looking for the section devoted to Erasmus, if any.